AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image shows a screenshot of the Azure Automation State Configuration interface, highlighting the "Compile" option for a specific configuration.
 It includes details like resource group, location, and subscription information.

-Applying the Configuration to Your VM
+Step 4: Assign the Configuration to the VM

 Watch Video